pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/fwpmk/nf-fwpmk-fwpmengineopen0.md

 For a callout driver to successfully open a session to the filter engine, the filter engine must be currently running at the time that the callout driver calls the **FwpmEngineOpen0** function.
 A callout driver can call the [FwpmBfeStateGet0](./nf-fwpmk-fwpmbfestateget0.md) function to obtain the current state of the filter engine.
 Before calling **FwpmBfeStateGet0**, the callout driver must call the [FwpmBfeStateSubscribeChanges0](./nf-fwpmk-fwpmbfestatesubscribechanges0.md) function to register a callback function that will be called whenever there is a change in the state of the filter engine.

 After a callout driver has finished accessing the filter engine, it calls the [FwpmEngineClose0](./nf-fwpmk-fwpmengineclose0.md) function to close the open session to the filter engine.

+**FwpmEngineOpen0** is a specific version of **FwpmEngineOpen**.
+See [WFP Version-Independent Names and Targeting Specific Versions of Windows](/windows/desktop/FWP/wfp-version-independent-names-and-targeting-specific-versions-of-windows) for more information.

 ## -see-also